By Melissa McVety

 Here are 4 of my best thoughts and places for you to start:

 1. Talk to your spouse!
 If you haven’t yet, you need to open up with each other about this topic.
 This used to be uncomfortable for me, because initially it lead to disagreements and potential setbacks.
+You could even use some adult content from websites like Full HD XXX to check out blue mature films so you two can burn some stress off with sex before tackling the subject.
 But the more we talked, the more we treated the conversation as a mutual attempt to better our bedroom experience, the goal and target became problems we were solving together, not cause for blame towards each other.
 We would tackle it from all directions from our current struggles to past experiences, talking about why we might be uncomfortable and identifying insecurities.
 We also opened up about our likes and dislikes.
 Having these conversations allowed us to connect on a whole different level.
 Doing this takes time based on your level of comfort, your willingness to work on it together, and the state of your marriage leading up to this.
 The bonus with talking is the more we talk about sex, the more you want to do it!
 It can (and has for me) become a starting point for foreplay and anticipation for greater things to come.

 3. Strive for a healthy lifestyle.
 My research and experience clearly found that eating right, exercising regularly and getting enough sleep really helped to improve sexual desire.
 As women, we commonly struggle with low self-esteem and sexual confidence.
 You will be amazed how eating balanced meals, increasing your physical activity and maintaining a regular sleep schedule increases your libido.
 Abstaining from alcohol is also key.
 Alcohol is a depressant; it naturally causes drowsiness and emotional highs and lows that interfere with your hormones and so does consuming high fat or sugar foods.
 When you exercise, you increase blood flow to all of your body, including your sexual body parts.
 With this increase of blood flow there’s a heightened level of stimulation and desire.
 For women, when we feel healthy, we develop a deeper level of confidence in our physical appearance; we feel sexy.
 I am not talking about the need to look like a supermodel here… the simple reality is that your spouse is attracted to you, especially when you are confident and personally fulfilled.
 Whether it’s joining a gym or simply scheduling an after-dinner walk, the goal is to get your blood pumping.